zhwa/mlir-example/book/Chapter-12-Transformer.md

 ## 12.3 Feedforward Networks: Per-Token MLPs

 After attention mixes information across sequence positions, the transformer block applies a feedforward network to each token independently.
 This two-layer MLP (Multi-Layer Perceptron) provides additional representational capacity and nonlinearity, transforming each token's embedding through an expanded intermediate dimension before projecting back to the model dimension.
-This section implements feedforward networks with GELU activation, explores why the 4× expansion is standard, and demonstrates how MLIR optimizes these dense computations.
+This section implements feedforward networks with GELU activation, and demonstrates how MLIR optimizes these dense computations.

 **The Feedforward Architecture**.
 A standard transformer feedforward network consists of two linear layers with nonlinear activation between them: